Jacobb135/python-projects/typing_test_2.0/README.md

-Typing Speed App
+This is a simple typing speed app built using Python's tkinter module.
+The app generates a random string of words and times the user as they type it.
+The app also displays the user's typing speed and highest score.

-This is a simple Python GUI application that tests the user's typing speed.
-It displays a random sentence that the user must type as quickly and accurately as possible, and displays their typing speed in words per minute (WPM).
+Getting Started

-Usage
+To run the app, you need to have Python 3 and the following modules installed:

-To use this program, simply run the TypingTest() function in your Python environment.
-This will launch the GUI window and display a random sentence for the user to type.
+tkinter

-Once the user starts typing, the program will start a timer and calculate their typing speed in WPM.
-If the user makes a mistake, the input field will turn red to indicate an error.
-If the user types the entire sentence correctly, the input field will turn green to indicate success.
+threading

-The user can reset the test at any time by clicking the "Reset" button.
-This will clear the input field, reset the timer and WPM counter, and display a new random sentence for the user to type.
+time

-Dependencies
+random_words
-This program requires the tkinter and random_words packages to be installed.
-You can install them using pip:
+Once the modules are installed, you can run the app by running the typing_speed.py file.

-Copy code
+How to Use
-pip install tkinter
+When you run the app, a window will appear with the random string of words generated for you to type.
+Start typing in the input field and the timer will start automatically.
+If you make a mistake, the input field will turn red.
+Once you complete typing the string, the timer will stop and your typing speed will be displayed.
+You can reset the app by clicking the "Reset" button.

-pip install random_words
+The app also displays your highest score in WPM (Words Per Minute).
+Your highest score is saved in a file called "high_score.txt" in the same directory as the app.